-New multifocal IOLs are now available, which can reduce the need for reading glasses after cataract or lens-replacement surgery.
+State-of-the-art multifocal intraocular lenses reduce the need for reading glasses after cataract or lens replacement surgery.
 These lenses are designed to address the problem of presbyopia, in which people over the age of 40 begin to lose their ability to read or see up close.
-In the past, when an artificial lens, called an intraocular lens implant or “IOL,” was placed inside the eye during cataract or lens-replacement surgery, it could only focus at a single distance.
+In the past, when an artificial lens, called an intraocular lens implant or “IOL,” was placed inside the eye during cataract or lens replacement surgery, it could only focus at a single distance.
 These IOLs are called single-focus IOLs and allow an eye to see either far away or close-up but not both.
-Now, intraocular lenses, called “multifocal IOLs,” are available.
-These lenses provide correction for both near and distance vision.
+Advanced intraocular lenses, called “multifocal IOLs,” provide correction for both near and distance vision.
 And both near and far objects can be in focus at the same time.
 Many people get used to multifocal IOLs right away.
-Other people feel a little imbalanced at first but get use to it within a matter of days or weeks.
+Others feel a little imbalanced at first but get used to it within a matter of days or weeks.

 All clinical services and programs are part of University of Utah Hospitals & Clinics